 The request for conferral of the Bachelor's degree must be turned in within five years from enrollment in the program.

-These basic courses are obligatory and content defined courses, e.g. math, scientific
+These Compulsory Courses are obligatory and content defined courses, e.g. math, scientific

 and engineering basic courses.
 They are mainly offered in the first three

 semesters and some in the fourth and fifth semester.

 At the end of the second semester, the Compulsory Courses of the first and second semester are assessed in so-called first-year examination during the examination session.
 In the following semesters, the Compulsory Courses are examined in examination blocks during the examination session.

 These courses expand on and broaden the students’ theoretical and methodological knowledge.
 A minimum of six courses must be taken, corresponding to 24 credit points.